kianpu34593/asebasic/README.md

 [Back To Workflow Intro](#workflow-introduction)

 #### STEP 4: Surface Convergence
-* Finally, we are ready for surface convergence test.
+* Finally, we are ready for the surface convergence test.
 The surf_auto_conv module allows you to converge test the number of layers of the slab.
     * What you need for this step:
         * An optimized bulk material stored in "bulk.db" database which should be located in the final_database/ directory
         * Empty directories to store the slab files